 Part 1.
 What Is iCloud Music Library?

-First launched in 2015, the iCloud Music Library is a feature that allows you to sync your entire music collection across all of your devices.
+First launched in 2015, the iCloud Music Library is a feature that allows you to sync your entire music collection across all of your iOS devices.
 That way, you can access your songs, albums, and playlists from anywhere.
+But how it works?
+When you enable it on your music app, it will scan your library, match music in your iTunes Store and make it in cloud.
+The music will be 256 kbps in AAC format.

 Main Features of iCloud Music Library